Glycine: benefits, dosage, contraindications

 Clozapine: strong interaction

-Glycine may worsen symptoms when administered with clozapine (Clozaril) in schizophrenic patients.
-Although this interaction has not been reported with other atypical antipsychotics, glycine should be used cautiously with all atypical antipsychotics.
+Glycine may worsen symptoms when it is administered with clozapine (Clozaril) in patients with schizophrenia.
+Although this interaction has not been reported with other atypical antipsychotics, glycine should be used with caution with all atypical antipsychotics.

 Precautions

-due to a lack of reliable information, any glycine supplementation should be avoided.
+Due to lack of reliable information, any glycine supplementation should be avoided.
 Please consult your doctor.

-due to a lack of reliable information, any glycine supplementation should be avoided.
+Due to lack of reliable information, any glycine supplementation should be avoided.
 Please consult your doctor.